apache/cordova-coho/docs/plugins-release-process.md

 #
 -->

-# Release Process for ''Core Plugins''
+# Release Process for Cordova Core Plugins

+This page describes the steps for doing a Plugins Release.

+## Table of Contents

+TODO

+##

-Before cutting any releases, read the Apache's [Releases Policy](http://www.apache.org/dev/release)
+- Before cutting any releases, read the Apache's [Releases Policy](http://www.apache.org/dev/release)

-If you have not done so already, create a GPG key (see: [setting-up-gpg.md](setting-up-gpg.md)).
+- If you have not done so already, create a GPG key (see: [setting-up-gpg.md](setting-up-gpg.md)).

-Core Plugins are released at most weekly (see: [versioning-and-release-strategy.md](versioning-and-release-strategy.md)).
+- Core Plugins are released at most weekly (see: [versioning-and-release-strategy.md](versioning-and-release-strategy.md)).

-A plugins release is performed by a single person each week.
-We call this person the "Release Manager".
-How to select the Release Manager is still TDB.

-TODO: We may want to be using [signed tags](http://git-scm.com/book/en/Git-Basics-Tagging), or at least annotated tags.

-TODO: Add step about ensuring plugman owner
-  * Note: can base this on: https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/dev-bin/check-published-plugin.js

-TODO: Add step about releasing cordova-plugins

-TODO: Should not mention testing other than checking medic

-# Interactive Plugins Release
+## Interactive Plugins Release

 Though we are still working out some kinks, it is recommended to try the new coho interactive plugins release command which will handle many of the manual steps listed below.